peterhinch/micropython-async/DRIVERS.md

 term **function** implies a Python `callable`: namely a function, bound method, coroutine or bound coroutine interchangeably.

+### Timing

+The `Switch` class relies on millisecond-level timing: callback functions must be designed to terminate rapidly.
+This applies to all functions in the application; coroutines should yield regularly.
+If these constraints are not met, switch events can be missed.

 ## 3.1 Switch class

 This assumes a normally open switch connected between a pin and ground.
 The pin